On this page

 The university’s goal is to resolve workplace concerns equitably and quickly in the best interest of all parties.
 Procedures have been established to ensure that your complaints are handled in a fair and orderly way.
-Dispute resolution procedures for unclassified employees are outlined in the following paragraphs.
+Dispute resolution procedures for employees are outlined in the following paragraphs.

 In any workplace, there is potential for misunderstandings and conflicts.
 In most cases, you will be able to resolve these differences by talking with your immediate supervisor.
-You are encouraged to promptly discuss any work-related problem or dispute with your supervisors.
+You are encouraged to promptly discuss any work-related problem or dispute with your supervisor.
 If you are not satisfied with your immediate supervisor’s response or if you are uncomfortable going to your supervisor with the problem, the university provides dispute resolution procedures.